ArunAryal/InsurancePremiumCategoryPredictor/README.md

 | `smoker` + `bmi` | `lifestyle_risk` | low / medium / high |
 | `city` | `city_tier` | 1 (metro) / 2 (tier-2) / 3 (rest) |

+City names are automatically normalized (stripped and title-cased) via a Pydantic `@field_validator`, so inputs like `"mumbai"` or `" Mumbai "` are handled gracefully.

 The trained object exported as `pipeline.pkl` is a full **sklearn Pipeline** — it contains both the `ColumnTransformer` (with OneHotEncoder) and the `RandomForestClassifier`.
 This means encoding and prediction happen in a single `pipeline.predict()` call.

 ### Request Flow